 Is claiming UC the best option?

-When someone loses their job, or sees a drop in their income, the automatic response seems to be ‘claim Universal Credit’.
+When someone loses their job, or sees a drop in their income, the automatic response from the DWP or Local Authority seems to be ‘claim Universal Credit’.

 However this may not always be the best option.